|

-Lignans comprise a variety of compounds, both in food sources (secoisolariciresinol, matairesinol) and the human body (enterodiol, enterolactone).
-Some studies reported that the health effect of the lignans varied depending on the particular lignan type, fore example secoisolariciresinol vs. matairesinol.
+Lignans comprise a variety of compounds, both in food sources (secoisolariciresinol, matairesinol) and in the human body (enterodiol, enterolactone).
+Some studies reported that the health effects of the lignans varied depending on the particular lignan type in the food, fore example, secoisolariciresinol vs. matairesinol.

 Table 1.
 Lignan content (μg/100 g fresh edible weight) of solid foods.